Special Category Visa: Subclass 189 program

 On 1 July 2021, the income criteria was relaxed to three income years in the five-year period, one of which must be the most recent income year.
 This only applied to new applications from that date and did not apply to existing submitted applications.

 The stream was temporarily paused to new applications between 10 December 2022 and 1 July 2023 to allow existing applications to be processed.
 The criteria relating to the period of residence in Australia, the income threshold and health were also removed.
 The streamlining of processes was an acknowledgement that the existing applicants were long-term residents of Australia who have worked and contributed to Australia's economy.
 The federal government has indicated that they would be considering future options for New Zealand citizens in Australia.

 Until 31 December 2022, New Zealand citizens who were granted the subclass 189 NZ visa were eligible to apply for Australian citizenship after 12 months, in addition to the 5 years as a SCV holder.
 Since 1 January 2023, New Zealand citizens who have been granted the subclass 189 NZ visa can immediately apply for Australian citizenship without the need to hold permanent residency for 12 months.
 This also applies to those who were granted the visa prior to this date.

+On 22 April 2023, Australian Prime Minister Anthony Albanese, Home Affairs Minister Clare O'Neil, and Immigration Minister Andrew Giles announced Special Category Visa holders who have resided in Australia for four years and meet other residency requirements would be able to directly apply for Australian citizenship from 1 July 2023 without the need to apply for permanent residency.
+In addition, children born in Australia to a New Zealander from 1 July 2023 will automatically be eligible for Australian citizenship.
+The announcement was welcomed by New Zealand Prime Minister Chris Hipkins and Oz Kiwi chairperson Joanne Cox for improving New Zealanders' access to Australian citizenship and social security.